compbiozurich/compbiozurich.github.io/docs/teaching.md

+---
-# Lectures, Courses & Graduate Programs
+title: Lectures, Courses & Graduate Programs
+---

 The academic institutions in the Zürich offer a wide range of programs related to varios areas of (life sciences) data science, informatics and statistics, for